Deomali: Economy

+In the 90s, Deomali had an industrial sector, particularly in timber production.
+However, this era came to an end following a Supreme Court order that banned the cutting down of trees.

 Festivals

-Festivals like Christmas, Durga Puja, Diwali, Magh Bihu, Shivratri, Holi etc. are celebrated with joy in Deomali but the main festival is Chalo Loku, the festival of Nocte tribe and it is celebrated on 25 November every year.
+Festivals like Christmas, Durga Puja, Diwali, Magh Bihu, Shivratri and Holi are celebrated in Deomali but the main festival is Chalo Loku, the festival of Nocte tribe and it is celebrated on 25 November every year.

 Education

+Deomali is the education hub of Tirap district.
 There are many Government and Private educational institutions in Deomali Town, which are: